You are here

 A high school GPA, based on college preparatory courses, and weighted for honors and advanced placement courses, is calculated at the end of the applicant's seventh semester.
 The minimum GPA for admission is 3.0 (on a 4.0 scale).
 If a student's GPA falls below 3.0, MassArt reserves the right to contact the student and/or guidance counselor during the admissions process to further determine a student's college readiness.
 Students are not admitted with a high school GPA below 2.3.

-Please note MassArt will no longer require standardized test scores (SAT/ACT) as part of our admission requirements for the Spring and Fall 2017 admission cycles.
-Learn more about this pilot program.
+Please note as part of a pilot program, MassArt will no longer require standardized test scores (SAT/ACT) as part of our admission requirements.
+Learn more.

 Standards for Transfer Students